anonSubmissionGithub/InterDimenEmbed/README.md

 A2 - Code Edits.ipynb this file generates the embeddings and calculates cosine similarity.
 Then codebertOurs.ipynb generates the ranking and we can pass it to the classifier.

+# Dataset
+we used Devign dataset.
+We had to remove 71 records due to the code2vec implementation.
+Our test, train and validation file can be found at clearnDevignJsonl folder after removing 71 records.